waocats/crabgo/src/doc/src/reference/semver.md

 ## Application compatibility

-Cargo projects may also include executable binaries which have their own interfaces (such as a CLI interface, OS-level interaction, etc.).
-Since these are part of the Cargo package, they often use and share the same version as the package.
+Crabgo projects may also include executable binaries which have their own interfaces (such as a CLI interface, OS-level interaction, etc.).
+Since these are part of the Crabgo package, they often use and share the same version as the package.
 You will need to decide if and how you want to employ a SemVer contract with your users in the changes you make to your application.
 The potential breaking and compatible changes to an application are too numerous